SevaSafris/angular-auth-seed/README.md

 # `angular-auth-seed` — <font size="6">the complete basic auth pattern, and seed for AngularJS</font>

 **Why do we keep reinventing the wheel?
 The authentication patten has been done and done again 1,000,000 times.
-Instead of spending the first two weeks of development on the authentication requirement, get a jump start on implementing your business logic immediately.**
+Instead of spending the first two weeks of development on the authentication requirement, get a jump-start on your business logic immediately.**

 This project is based on [angular-seed][angular-seed], with the addition of **a complete and functional basic auth pattern**.
 The added features include **registration**, **login**, and **forgot password** functionality.

-*This project is countepart (the front-end component) of the [`jax-rs-auth-seed`][jax-rs-auth-seed] project.
-Together, these two projects provide a developer with a fully functional platform for authenticated applications based on AngularJS and Java's JAX-RS.*
+*This project is the countepart (the front-end component) of the [`jax-rs-auth-seed`][jax-rs-auth-seed] project.
+Together, these two projects provide you with a fully functional platform for authenticated applications based on AngularJS and Java's JAX-RS 2.0.*

-**NOTE:** This project is intended for a developer looking for a platform that has a front-end and back-end component.
+**NOTE:** This project is intended for someone looking for a platform with a front-end and back-end component.

 This project has been configured with a build setup based on [Gulp][gulp] for workflow management, [Karma][karma] for unit testing, [Protractor][protractor] for end-to-end testing, [LESS][less] for a CSS pre-processor, template pre-caching using [gulp-angular-templatecache][templatecache], app.js concatenation and minification for production builds.

 **Created with the highest standard of development in mind, this project uses best practices and patterns to empower the developer to write code that is clear, cohesive, and easily testable.**

-The `angular-auth-seed` project is a complete solution, intended to be bug-free and an instant "plug-and-play" base to get you started fast and easy.
+The `angular-auth-seed` project is a complete solution, intended to be bug-free and an instant "plug-and-play" base to get you started quickly and easily.
 Preconfigured to install the Angular framework, development prerequisites, and testing tools for instant web deployment gratification, this solution can be used to quickly bootstrap your Angular project and dev environment.

 ## Getting Started